 The Third Gas Showrooms.

-In August 1930 owing to the increasing demand for gas a new Gas Showrooms were opened at Somerset Street, Abertillery.
-The new premises, originally occupied by the National Providential Bank was officially opened by Mr T. Gale, Chairman of the Gas Committee of the Abertillery Urban District Council.
+In August 1930 owing to the increasing demand for gas a new gas showrooms were opened at Somerset Street, Abertillery.
+The new premises, called the Abertillery Gas Showrooms, were originally occupied by the National Providential Bank was officially opened by Mr T. Gale, Chairman of the Gas Committee of the Abertillery Urban District Council.

 In January 1934 Mr Ifor G. Jenkins, Gas Manager at the Abertillery Gas Works, left the district to take up an appointment with a London firm.
 Mr Jenkins was also the President of the Wales and Monmouthshire Association of Gas Engineers and Managers.